What can a financial adviser do for me?

 This will prepare the adviser for what you're like and save time at your first meeting.
 Ask your adviser to send you the form before your first meeting.

 If you are happy to use the services of a financial adviser, they will carry out a 'fact find'.
-This provides the adviser with information about your finances, goals and attitude to risk.
+This provides the adviser with information about your finances, goals and attitude to risk so that they can recommend suitable products for you.

 Once you have agreed with a financial adviser's recommendations, and the cost of using his or her services, the plan that they have put forward will be implemented.
 You may get the option of an ongoing review.